-Additional information requests
+Additional information requests.
 The Authority can request the notifying parties to provide all the additional information and documents considered necessary for its analysis.
-All additional information requests stop the clock, which shall resume on the day following the receipt by the Authority of the requested information.
+All additional information requests to the merging parties stop the clock, which shall resume on the day following the receipt by the Authority of the requested information (information requests to public authorities and third parties do not stop the clock).
 In most cases the Authority sends one or more additional information requests to the parties.
 As a result, the time periods set out in the Competition Act are invariably extended.

-Decree-Law 219/2006 recently limited to 10 working days the suspensions to the Phase 2 deadline due to information requests, with the express purpose of reducing the (sometimes considerable) extensions to the deadline caused by these requests.
-However, in the Interpreting Guidelines the Authority has controversially interpreted this limitation as applying to each information request.
-This means that in practice each request must be answered within 10 working days and that the Authority has no restriction on the number of requests it issues during Phase 2, which arguably frustrates the reform's objective.
+In 2006, suspensions to the Phase 2 deadline due to information requests were limited to 10 working days, with the express purpose of reducing the (sometimes considerable) extensions to the deadline caused by these requests.
+However, in the Interpreting Guidelines, the Authority controversially interpreted this limitation as applying to each information request, meaning that in practice each request must be answered within 10 working days and that the Authority has no restriction on the number of requests it issues during Phase 2.
+This interpretation arguably frustrates the central objective of the reform.
+However, the Authority has been reluctant to test its position: since the issuance of the Guidelines several complex cases were decided after unusually long Phase 1 investigations, suggesting that the Authority might be willing to suspend the Phase 1 deadline for longer periods in order to close the case without initiating Phase 2.